-A new study at the Yale suggested that burnt toast and dinosaur bones have a common trait- both consist of chemicals that transform original proteins into something new in right condition.
+A new study at Yale suggested that burnt toast and dinosaur bones have a common trait- both consist of chemicals that transform original proteins into something new in the right condition.
 Understanding this process could help scientists know how soft-tissue cells inside dinosaur bones can survive for hundreds of millions of years.

 Dinosaur bones are much older, roughly 100 million years old, and they occasionally preserve organic structures similar to cells and blood vessels.
 Various attempts to resolve this paradox have failed to provide a conclusive answer.

 Scientists, through this study, wanted to understand protein fossilization.
 They thus studied 35 samples of fossil bones, eggshells, and teeth to learn whether they preserve proteinaceous soft tissues, find out their chemical composition, and determine under what conditions they were able to survive for millions of years.

 Scientists found that the soft tissues preserved in samples from oxidative environments such as sandstones and shallow marine limestones were transformed into Advanced Glycoxidation and Lipoxidation end products (AGEs and ALEs), which are resistant to decay and degradation.

 They’re also structurally comparable to chemical compounds that stain the dark crust on toast.
 AGEs and ALEs are characterized by a brownish color that stains fossil bones and teeth that contain them.
 The compounds are hydrophobic, which means they are resistant to the normal effects of water and have properties that make it difficult for bacteria to consume them.

 Scientists made their discovery using Raman microspectroscopy to decalcify fossils and image the released soft tissue structures.
 During this process, laser energy directed at the tissue causes molecular vibrations that carry spectral fingerprints for the chemicals that are present.